jqhoogland/rationalia-starter/AF/Concepts/Mesa-Optimization.md

 Example: Natural selection is an optimization process that optimizes for reproductive fitness.
 Natural selection produced humans, who are themselves optimizers.
 Humans are therefore mesa-optimizers of natural selection.

 In the context of AI alignment, the concern is that a base optimizer (e.g., a gradient descent process) may produce a learned model that is itself an optimizer, and that has unexpected and undesirable properties.
-Even if the gradient descent process is in some sense "trying" to do exactly what human developers want, the resultant mesa-optimizer will not typically be trying to do the exact same thing.[^1^](https://lessestwrong.com/tag/mesa-optimization?revision=0.0.3#fn1)
+Even if the gradient descent process is in some sense "trying" to do exactly what human developers want, the resultant mesa-optimizer will not typically be trying to do the exact same thing.

 ## History